SillyBoy58/Spotify-playlist-to-YouTube/README.md

 PROS:
-    *100% ACCURATE: Uses ISRC codes to match tracks precisely (local songs may vary). 🤯🤯🤯🤯🤯🤯 *NO LIMITS: Everything runs locally on your system, no usage caps.😲😲😲😲😲😲 NO FEES OR SUBSCRIPTIONS: Self-hosted, so there's nothing to pay. 💯💯💯💰💰💰💸💸💸🤑 NO SPOTIFY LOGINS REQUIRED: Transfers from public playlists only, so your account credentials stay private. 😱😱😱😱😱😱 FULLY OPEN-SOURCE: duh 🙄🙄🙄🙄🙄🙄
+    *100% ACCURATE: Uses ISRC codes to match tracks precisely (local songs may vary). 🤯🤯🤯🤯🤯🤯 *NO LIMITS: Everything runs locally on your system, no usage caps.😲😲😲😲😲😲 NO FEES OR SUBSCRIPTIONS: Self-hosted, so there's nothing to pay. 💯💯💯💰💰💰💸💸💸 NO SPOTIFY LOGINS REQUIRED: Transfers from public playlists only, so your account credentials stay private. 😱😱😱😱😱😱 FULLY OPEN-SOURCE: duh 🙄🙄🙄🙄🙄🙄
+    CACHES YOUTUBE VIDEO IDs: If a song you want to transfer has already been transfered before it doesn't fetch it again, rather uses the local result.

 CONS:
     No music videos: Transfers typically link to audio tracks, not official music videos.